 - There is no feature request ability at this time

 Quite a bit is changing on the billing front, but I’m excited!
 There will be quite a few bumps once this goes live, but I am hopeful we’ll see some improvement in the overall quality of the billing system.
 To access your account information, please visit https://swiftmodders.com/account/.
-If you find any bugs or notice something operating incorrectly, please be sure to email firstname.lastname@example.org with specifics.
+If you find any bugs or notice something operating incorrectly, please email email@example.com with specifics.

 To help you learn more about the new billing system, please visit the Manage My Account area of the documentation.

-- I have introduced “+” (plus) licensing options that do not require any recurring costs.
+- I have introduced “+” (plus) licensing options that do not require recurring costs.
 These are one-time payment license options at a premium cost.
 Unlike before, these can come with either 1, 5, or unlimited activations.

 - I have adjusted the license types and named them “Personal,” “Pro,” and “Agency.”
 “Personal” licenses allow for a single activation, “Pro” allows for five (5) activations, and “Agency” allows for unlimited activations.